The mystery of blue flowers

 Alpine milk vetch (Astragalus alpinus) Seward, Alaska

-In addition to fiddling around with the possible color ranges of delphinidin, a blue-flowering plant also has to produce molecules that absorb the purple-causing red wavelengths of light, which are long and slow, producing very little energy.
+Besides fiddling around with the color ranges of delphinidin, a blue-flowering plant has to absorb the purple-causing red wavelengths of light.
+These are long and slow, producing very little energy.
 The molecules capable of absorbing small amounts of energy are, perhaps unexpectedly, big and complicated to produce

 Very blue flowers: Sticky phacelia (Phacelia viscida) Private garden in Point Reyes Station, California by Betsey Crawford